 What To Look For In A Vegan Guitar Strap

-However, what you’ll find is that most of the time vegan guitar straps are made from cheap nylon.
-Additionally, a lot of them are manufactured in countries where the attention to detail is minimal (China, Pakistan, India, and more), so on top of the cheap nylon, you get a guitar strap with an awful construction that wears down quickly.
+However, what you’ll find is that most of the time vegan guitar straps are made from nylon.
+Additionally, a lot of them are manufactured in countries where the attention to detail is minimal (China, Pakistan, India, and more), so on top of the nylon, you get a guitar strap with an awful construction that wears down quickly.

 That’s why in this blog post I’ll recommend handmade guitar straps that are made in small batches, but still remain affordable to most people despite the superior handcrafting.